habanada/NativeProcesses/readme.md

 In addition to local process management, it provides a **secure TCP/TLS-based network abstraction** that allows remote process viewing and control.

+## Why NativeProcesses is Different

+Most .NET process libraries rely on `System.Diagnostics.Process` or WMI, which are limited in detail and performance. **NativeProcesses** takes a different approach: it communicates directly with the Windows kernel using low-level NT APIs.

+This enables:

+* **Real-time process and thread information** with Task Manager-level speed
+* **Full control** over processes (suspend, resume, kill, priority, I/O, security)
+* **Event-driven updates** through ETW (no polling delays)
+* **Optional secure remote access** over **TLS**

+Although originally built for **.NET Framework 4.8**, the codebase also runs under **.NET Core / .NET 6+** with minimal adjustments, making it suitable for both legacy and modern Windows environments.

+**In short:** NativeProcesses gives developers a complete, high-performance foundation for building advanced Task-Manager-style tools - something rarely found in any other open-source .NET project.

 ---

 ## Architecture Overview